rgildiaz/ITI/pxeboot.md

 ddns-update-style none;
 authoritative;
 ```
+> Be aware that the ``bootfile-name`` option is subject to change.
+If you setup the ``/tftpboot`` directory manually, keep using ``option bootfile-name "pxelinux.0";``.
+If you copied the contents of the preconfigured ShredOS PXELINUX environment, instead use ``option bootfile-name "lpxelinux.0";`` If the preconfigured environment is giving issues, check [the troubleshooting section](#troubleshooting-shredos-preconfigured-environment) for tips.

 At this point, the DHCP server should be all setup.
 Check that it is working with the following:
 ```
 sudo systemctl restart isc-dhcp-server sudo systemctl status isc-dhcp-server
 ```

+You can test the DHCP server using [the instructions in the troubleshooting section of this page](#troubleshooting-dhcp-server).

 ### Boot to Network
 If both the TFTP and DHCP servers are working, plug the server and any other client computers into a network switch and boot the client to the network.